Niagara Falls: Jumps, plunges and walks

 On June 5, 1990, Jesse Sharp, a whitewater canoeist from Tennessee paddled over the falls in a closed deck canoe.
 He chose not to wear a helmet to make his face more visible for photographs of the event.
 He also did not wear a life vest because he believed it would hinder his escape from the hydraulics at the base of the falls.
 His boat flushed out of the falls, but his body was never found.
 On September 27, 1993, John "David" Munday, of Caistor Centre, Ontario, completed his second journey over the falls.
-On October 1, 1995, Robert Douglas "Firecracker" Overacker went over the falls on a Jet Ski to raise awareness for the homeless.
+On October 1, 1995, Robert Overacker went over the falls on a Jet Ski to raise awareness for the homeless.
 His rocket-propelled parachute failed to open and he plunged to his death.
 Overacker's body was recovered before he was pronounced dead at Niagara General Hospital.

+On March 19, 2003 a man named Michael became noteworthy for standing unaided in the current of the Niagara river, at the precipice of Horseshoe falls, for over two hours.
+He was spotted just after 5pm near Terrapin Pointe.
+Rescue workers struggled to extract him, due to updrafts from the falls fouling approaches by helicopter, and a lack of any available places to anchor a rope in the snow covered banks of Goat Island.
+Eventually, a life preserver was lowered close enough for him to grab, allowing him to be pulled from the falls without going over completely.
+Officials refused to confirm whether the incident was caused by an aborted suicide attempt or by accident.

 Kirk Jones of Canton, Michigan, became the first known person to survive a plunge over Horseshoe Falls without a flotation device on October 20, 2003.
 According to some reports, Jones had attempted to commit suicide, but he survived the fall with only battered ribs, scrapes, and bruises.
 Jones tried going over the falls again in 2017, using a large inflatable ball, but died in the process.
 Later reports revealed that Jones had arranged for a friend to shoot video clips of his stunt.

 On March 11, 2009, a man survived an unprotected trip over Horseshoe Falls.
 When rescued from the river he suffered from severe hypothermia and a large wound to his head.
 His identity was never released.
 Eyewitnesses reported seeing the man intentionally enter the water.
 On May 21, 2012, an unidentified man became the fourth person to survive an unprotected trip over Horseshoe Falls.
 Eyewitness reports show he "deliberately jumped" into the Niagara River after climbing over a railing.
 On July 8, 2019, at roughly 4 am, officers responded to a report of a person in crisis at the brink of the Canadian side of the falls.
 Once officers got to the scene, the man climbed the retaining wall, jumped into the river and went over Horseshoe Falls.
 Authorities subsequently began to search the lower Niagara River basin, where the man was found alive but injured sitting on the rocks at the water's edge.